patricekaratchentzeff/Scribus/typo/README_dev.md

     totalpagemove += 1
 ```

-Notice that one of the difficulties of this script is cursor problem.
+Notice that one of the difficulties of this script is a **cursor** problem.
 When you delete or add an element in you text, you change the cursor position.
 You have to count the number of change.
 Per example,

 ```python